nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### Operators

-**Operator** is a Tezos address that initiates token transfer operation on behalf of the owner.
+**Operator** is a Tezos address that originates token transfer operation on behalf of the owner.

 **Owner** is a Tezos address which can hold tokens.